 If it’s your first time – or even your fifth time – visiting Melbourne, here are some handy resources I use to book travel in Melbourne (and around the world).

 - Skyscanner, Momondo and Kayak – I check prices for flights on all these sites to compare and get the best deal

 - Booking – this is the site I use to book hotels (plus they give me a “Genius” discount because I book so frequently and I’ll never say no to being called a genius)

-- Airbnb – when I want something with a kitchen and a few more homely amenities, I’ll book on Airbnb
+- Airbnb or VRBO – when I want something with a kitchen and a few more homely amenities, I’ll book on Airbnb or VRBO

 - Rentalcars – while you don’t need a car to get around Melbourne, you will need some wheels if you want to do a few day trips from the city